-That’s a savings of 40 percent, simply for doing the right thing every month – paying bills on time and keeping balances low.
+That’s a savings of 40 percent, simply for doing the right thing with your monthly payments – paying bills on time and keeping balances low.

 And it sure beats any car insurance discount you may be eligible for.

-For drivers 16 to 24, credit scores don’t make as much of an impact unless you don’t have one.
+For drivers 16 to 24, credit history doesn’t make as much of an impact unless you don’t have one.

-If your credit file hasn’t been created yet, due to a lack of credit information, you could pay more than $4,000 a year for car insurance!
+If your credit report hasn’t been created yet, due to a lack of credit information, you could pay more than $4,000 a year for car insurance!